Vamsi-hub1/aws-project1/travel-recorder/readme.md

 _1. Create DynamoDB Table_
 - Go to the AWS DynamoDB console.
-- Create a table named UserDetails with UserId as the partition key.
+- Create a table named "UserDetails" with "UserId" as the partition key.
 - Keep all other things as is and create the table.

 _2. Create Lambda Function_